 About the Contributors:

 - David Pilgrim is a public speaker and one of America’s leading experts on issues relating to multiculturalism, diversity, and race relations.
-He is best known as the founder and curator of the Jim Crow Museum: a collection of more than fourteen thousand racist artifacts located at Ferris State University.
+He is best known as the founder and curator of the Jim Crow Museum: a collection of more than fourteen thousand racist artefacts located at Ferris State University.
 A professor of sociology at Ferris State, Pilgrim is also head of Diversity and Inclusion.
 He is the author of Understanding Jim Crow and Watermelons, Nooses, and Straight Razors.

 - Franklin Hughes is a multimedia specialist for the Diversity and Inclusion Office at Ferris State University.
 He is the primary content creator of audio and video for the Jim Crow Museum and also maintains the website and social media platforms.
 Hughes has been a member of the Jim Crow Museum team since fall 2011 and has written many articles for the museum’s website.

 - David Eisler has served as president of Ferris State University since July 2003.
-He believes the higher education experience should prepare students for successful careers, create a pattern of intellectual rigor, develop a commitment to community engagement, and provide the foundation for lifelong learning.
+He believes the higher education experience should prepare students for successful careers, create a pattern of intellectual rigour, develop a commitment to community engagement, and provide the foundation for lifelong learning.